Top Things to Do in Lake George on a Rainy Day

 With these covered boat tours, you can still get out on the lake, even in the rain.
 Finish up your afternoon with dinner at a lakeside restaurant to enjoy the special beauty of Lake George in the Rain.

-Ready for a hot cup of tea or a good meal?
+Ready for a hot cup of tea or a good meal as you get out of the rain?
 Lake George has excellent dining options.

 Of course, you don't have to stay in Lake George.
-A rainy day is the perfect excuse to get off the lake and explore the surrounding area - a vacation within a vacation (your teenager will even appreciate how meta you are).
+A rainy day is the perfect excuse to get off the lake and explore the surrounding area.
 With Lake Placid, Warrensburg, Saratoga, and the rest of the Capital Region at your fingertips, there are plenty of destinations to choose from!

 Lake George is beautiful, even in the rain, so take time to soak it all up.
-Park yourself in front of a window overlooking the lake, whether it be from your hotel lobby, restaurant, or (if you're lucky enough to have one) your own lake-view room... and let the creativity flow!
-Pen some poetry, journal your travels, or simply relax with a book and a cup of coffee.
+Park yourself in front of a window overlooking the lake, whether it be from your hotel lobby, restaurant, or (if you're lucky enough to have one) your own lake-view room.

 Find More Ideas Below